Kleman History, Family Crest & Coats of Arms

 The surname Kleman was first found in Saxony, where the name came from humble beginnings but gained a significant reputation for its contribution to the emerging mediaeval society.
 It later became more prominent as many branches of the same house acquired distant estates and branches, some in foreign countries, always elevating their social status by their great contributions to society.

-Important Dates for the Kleman family
+Early History of the Kleman family

 This web page shows only a small excerpt of our Kleman research.
 Another 119 words (8 lines of text) covering the years 1623, 1639, 1662, and 1846 are included under the topic Early Kleman History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Klemm, Klem, von Klemm, Kleman, Klemen and others.

 Early Notables of the Kleman family (pre 1700)